Fox Lane High School

-Fox Lane High School is a public high school located in Bedford, New York, United States.
+Fox Lane High School is a public high school in Bedford, New York, United States.
 It is named after the road, Fox Lane, that begins just to the side of the school's driveway.
 It is a part of the Bedford Central School District.

 Administration

-The school's principal is Brett Miller.
-There are two assistant principals, Ana Piquero and Jason Spector.
-Each Assistant Principal is responsible for two grades and follows them through graduation.
+The current principal is Dr. Jennifer Amos.
+There are three assistant principals.
+Each assistant principal is responsible for half of the students in two grades, and follows them through graduation.

-There are two deans, Keith Alleyne and Paul Frisch.
-They are primarily responsible for student discipline.
-Each dean, similar to the AP model, is responsible for either 9th and 11th, or 10th and 12th grade students, and remains dean of that graduating class for the duration of their four-year attendance at Fox Lane.
-Both deans teach regular classes in addition to their other obligations.
+History

-Renovations
+The school, designed by the Manhattan-based architectural firm of Moore & Hutchins, opened in 1956.

 In recent years the school has undergone several renovations; these include the school's commons and theater in 1990, library in 1993, and cafeteria in 1999.
 The school has completed a multimillion-dollar renovation that began in the summer of 2005.
 The entire construction project ended by the start of 2008–2009 school year.
 The entire campus also renovated the entrances, adding another one on the other side of Route 172, and revamping the older entrance with a traffic circle.
 Most recently in 2015, the main track and turf field was rebuilt.
+Shortly after the conclusion of the 2023 baseball season, the old baseball field was torn down and a new turf field began installation.